 After a ton of research, blood, sweat, and tears, we found the golden ticket.

 For me, it was a board game I created called “Son of a Blank!”

 At the beginning of 2014, I was working in an uninspiring job with no opportunity to move up in the company.
 I felt stuck.

 So, I decided to create my own game.
-Without knowing it, I followed the UX process to create “Son of a Blank!”, from the research phase through handing off assets to the manufacturer.
+Without knowing it, I followed the UX process to create “Son of a Blank!”

 I loved the process so much that I looked around to find a career that would allow me to do that all day.
 That's when I found UX.